TanabutT/Projects/BOTNOI_RODKAIDEE_car_price_prediction/README.md

 Data Cleaning

-use random forest to predict the second hand car price
+SKLEARN randomforest model use to predict the second hand car price.